strapi/strapi/docs/v3.x/migration-guide/migration-guide-beta.20-to-3.0.0.md

 You can now move the middleware configurations from `application.json`, `language.json`, `security.json`, `request.json` and `response.json` files directly into the `settings` property.

-You can review all possible options the [middleware documentation](../concepts/middlewares.md#configuration-and-activation).
+You can review all possible options in the [middleware documentation](../concepts/middlewares.md#configuration-and-activation).

 ::: tip
-If you never configured any middlewares you can delete the file all together.
+If you never configured any middlewares you can delete this file all together.
 You can also only set the configurations you want to customize and leave the others out.
 :::

 #### Hook

 We applied the same logic from the `middleware` configuration to the `hook` configuration.

-First you can create a file `./config/hook.js`, and you can move the content of `./config/hook.json` into it.
+First you should create a file `./config/hook.js`, and you can move the content of `./config/hook.json` into it.

 ::: tip
 If you never configured any hook you can delete the file all together.
 You can also only set the configurations you want to customize and leave the others out.